 (Pew Research Center)

-Similarly, 16% of working women revealed they repeatedly received minor insults in the workplace due to their gender.
+Similarly, 16% of working women said they repeatedly received minor insults in the workplace due to their gender.
 Those insults could be implicit, in the form of inadequate jokes or explicit comments directed at one’s gender, physical appearance, or sexual orientation.
 In contrast, only 5% of men encountered such unpleasantries.

 9. 20% of LGBTQ community members frequently face severe discrimination and hostility at work.